boobo94/boobo94.github.io/_posts/2021/04/2021-04-11-seo-resources.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Want to learn SEO for free over the holidays?<br><br>Check out this 🧵<br><br>👇</p>&mdash; Nat Miletic (@natmiletic) <a href="https://twitter.com/natmiletic/status/1341424785746640896?ref_src=twsrc%5Etfw">December 22, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 This is a complete analysis of ranking in Google.
 Only 5.7% of all studied pages ranked in the Top10 search results within 1 year for at least 1 keyword.

+## 11. <a href="https://www.brightlocal.com/free-local-seo-tools/" target="_blank">Brightlocal - Free Local SEO Tools</a>

+ Powerful free tools for your local search marketing needs

+ 1. Local Listings Health Scanner - Find out the health of your business listings

+Perform a completely free scan across 15 of the most powerful sites to find your business Listing Health Score.
+This tool also uncovers listing omissions and inaccuracies, and importantly, gives you a way to fix them.

+2. <a href="https://www.brightlocal.com/local-search-results-checker/" target="_blank">Local Search Results Checker</a> - See Google search results from any location

+Just imagine if you could perform a Google search and see the localized results in real time, from any location.
+Good news: Local Search Results Checker does just that!
+Quickly and easily view Google or Google Maps search results, from any town or city, worldwide.

+3. Local RankFlux - Be alerted to fluctuations in the local algorithm

+Be the first to know about any changes to Google’s local search algorithm by signing up to our daily, weekly or ‘urgent only’ Local RankFlux alerts.
+This tool also allows you to filter and see local ranking fluctuations over time, by industry.

+4. Google Review Link and Place ID Generator - The super-simple way to help grow reviews

+The perfect tool to quickly grab the correct Google review links for your business.
+Want to grow your customer reviews?
+Simply copy the ‘Get More Reviews’ URL and include it in your post-sale communications.
+And, uncover the Place ID, Ludocid, and FID codes Google uses to identify your business.